meodai/pro-color-harmonies/README.md

 - **Count**: range 3–24; the library generates 6 base colors, then:
   - Values < 6: evenly samples from the base palette
   - Values > 6: uses OKLAB interpolation (via culori) between the 6 base colors for smooth color transitions
-- **Sine / Wave / Zap / Block**: the four 0–100 modulation sliders described above.
+- **Sine / Wave / Zap / Block**: the four 0–1 modulation sliders described above.
 - **Random base**: chooses a random hex color.

-The palette is displayed as a single flat bar of swatches with the base color outlined.
+The palette is displayed as a single flat bar of swatches.

 ## Notes

 - All palette generators produce exactly **6 base colors** internally.
 - Generation logic operates in OKLCH for perceptually uniform color harmony.
+- Palette colors are simple OKLCH objects (`{ l, c, h }`) without metadata like `code` or `isBase`.
 - For extended palettes (> 6 colors), use OKLAB interpolation for smoother transitions between colors (as demonstrated in the demo app).
 - For reduced palettes (< 6 colors), sample evenly from the base palette or use your own selection logic.
-- The port is designed to be close to the original `color-palette-generator-main` behavior while exposing culori `Color` objects directly for integration into other tools.
+- The port is designed to be close to the original `color-palette-generator-main` behavior while exposing OKLCH colors directly for integration into other tools.